-2. Can UberX drivers deliver for Uber Eats?
+2. Can drivers with UberX deliver with Uber Eats?

 Absolutely.
-In fact, all Uber drivers can transport passengers and make deliveries during the same shift.
+In fact, all drivers on the Uber platform can transport passengers and make deliveries during the same shift.
 Uber carefully schedules everything so that you never have to worry about a delivery conflicting with a passenger pick up.